 The app is only available in Europe.
 As mayathon follows a daily calendar and is linked to the GMT/BST time zone, we decided not to make the current version available elsewhere.
 If you are in a country that has a big time difference from the UK, the calendar would change during the middle of a day rather than at midnight, which would be confusing.
 If mayathon is as successful as we hope, the next version may have a roaming time-zone format for all countries.

-It’s never been more important to stay physically active, mentally well and to support our friends than during the current coronavirus crisis – and mayathon will help you do that.
+mayathon is a free app and website to help people feel healthier, happier and more connected to friends, family members or colleagues.
+It’s never been more important to stay physically active, mentally well and to support our friends – and mayathon will help you do that.

-The app helps you log your activity and mood, build up a calendar and support your buddy.
+The app helps you log your activity and mood, build up a calendar and support your buddy or buddies.

-These benefits are probably even more important now during the coronavirus crisis.
-In fact, official advice is for people to stay active, stay connected and to develop some routines whilst they are spending much more time at home and indoors.
+These benefits are probably even more important now than ever.
+In fact, official advice on coronavirus is for people to stay active, stay connected and to develop some healthy routines.

-However, we must all follow the government’s advice on social distancing, keeping at least 2 metres away from others and maintaining good hygiene by washing our hands regularly for 20 seconds.
+However, we must all follow the government’s advice on social distancing and maintain good hygiene by washing our hands regularly for 20 seconds.
 The advice may change and so the best way to stay safe and do the right thing is to keep an eye on the most recent guidance.
 You can do that via this link on social distancing which also contains advice on how to help those self-isolating and how to look after our mental wellbeing at this time.

 Also, if you aren’t feeling well, you must always check the latest government advice on self-isolation.
 Click here for the latest advice on self-isolation.